JustABearOz/PoshColor/README.md

 ## Questions
 ### Why not contribute to PSColor?
 PS Color seems to be a dead repository.
-There have not been any updates to the repo in a few years, and there are a few PRs that have been contributed that have not been accepted.
+There have not been any updates to the repo in a few years, and there are a few outstanding issues that have not been resolved.
+Yes, I could fix these issues, but there are PRs others have raised to fix some of the issues which have not been accepted in years.
 ALSO, I thought it would be fun to do :)